-Margaret Kidd called to the Faculty of Advocates, the Scottish bar, becoming its first female member.
+Margaret Kidd is called to the Faculty of Advocates, becoming its first female member.

-As well as being the first female member of the faculty of Advocates, and remained the only female advocate for 26 years, until she was joined by Isabel Sinclair.
-She was also the first female advocate to appear before the House of Lords and before a parliamentary select committee.
-The ladies robing room was situated opposite the condemned cell, and hot water was only put in after the second world war.
+Margaret Kidd was the first female member of the Faculty of Advocates, and remained the only female advocate in Scotland for over 25 years until she was joined by Isabel Sinclair.
+She was also the first female advocate to appear before the House of Lords and before a parliamentary select committee, and the first female […]

-Helena Normanton became first married British woman to be issued a passport in her maiden name.
+Helena Normanton becomes first married British woman to be issued a passport in her maiden name.

 She preserved her maiden name for professional reasons, believing that men and women should keep their money and property separate.
 In this year she was also the first female counsel in a case at the Old Bailey.
 Helen went on to become the first woman to obtain a divorce for her client, the first woman to lead the prosecution in a murder trial, and the first woman to conduct a trial in America.

 Daw Phar Hmee becomes the first Burmese female barrister.